What We Choose to Carry.webp

 Beware

-Beware of carrying everything; some weights are meant to be set down.
+Beware of carrying everything.
+Some weights are meant to be set down.

 Sympathy does not seek to solve or carry another’s burden.
 It offers recognition: a quiet presence that steadies through words, gestures, and respect.
 In leadership, sympathy becomes a gentle anchor, reminding others they are not alone in their struggle.